Ph.D., Univ. of Chicago (1994)

 B.A., Pomona College (1989)

-Vijay Prashad is the author of sixteen books, including:
+Vijay Prashad is the author of seventeen books, including:

 The Poorer Nations: A Possible History of the Global South